wzhh1995/Titanic-Machine-Learning-from-Disaster/README.md

     print("Out-of-sample percent fatalities correctly predicted:", report[37:41])
 ```

-This is the accuracy of prediction to training data
+The accuracy of prediction to training data is 96.94%

 ![](https://github.com/wzhh1995/Titanic-Machine-Learning-from-Disaster/blob/master/pictures/1_train.PNG)

-This is the accuracy of prediction to testing data
+The accuracy of prediction to training data is 73.54%

 ![](https://github.com/wzhh1995/Titanic-Machine-Learning-from-Disaster/blob/master/pictures/1_test.PNG)

 We can find out that the accuracy of prediction to training data is very high and to the testing data is low.
 This is because of the tree overfitting.
 I decide use limit the max size of the tree to fix this.